SAP-samples/teched2025-DA160/exercises/ex3/README.md

 ## Summary

-In Exercise 3, you gain hands-on experience with SAP Business Data Cloud Intelligent Applications by installing and configuring the Working Capital Insights app.
-The exercise guides you through reviewing app details, using a guided product tour, installing the app, assigning necessary roles, and maintaining row-level security to secure access to only authorized viewers.
-By completing these steps, you learn how to manage SAP app installations, data integration, and role assignments to make key analytical features available to your organization.
+In Exercise 3, you have gained hands-on experience with SAP Business Data Cloud Intelligent Applications by installing and configuring the Working Capital Insights app.
+The exercise guided you through reviewing app details, using a guided product tour, installing the app, assigning necessary roles, and maintaining row-level security to secure access to only authorized viewers.
+By completing these steps, you learned how to manage SAP app installations, data integration, and role assignments to make key analytical features available to your organization.

 Continue to - [Exercise 4 - Activate Data Package and Share Data Products ](../ex4/README.md)